thetimverse/thetimverse/README.md

 ### About me

 My name is Timothée Pluot and I'm a French junior web developer.
 I'm passionate about design, art, food and pop culture.
 I'm flexible and I learn quickly.
-I'm currently studying web development after a degree in foreign languages (English and Spanish).
+I studied web development after a degree in foreign languages (English and Spanish) and I'm now working at Namkin.

-🤝 You can hire me as Full Stack Dev / Front End Dev
+🤝 Front End Dev (with full stack knowledge)

 👨‍💻 All of my projects are available at https://timotheepluot.fr